Schuppanzigh Quartet

 The Schuppanzigh Quartet was a string quartet formed in Vienna in the 1790s by the violinist Ignaz Schuppanzigh.
-It continued, with breaks and changes of members, for many years.
+It continued, with breaks and changes of membership, for many years.
 Schuppanzigh was a close friend and admirer of Ludwig van Beethoven, and the quartet gave the first performances of many of Beethoven's string quartets.

 Origins

 Ignaz Schuppanzigh assembled an informal string quartet for Prince Lichnowsky in 1795.
 Its membership varied; the more regular players, all aged under 20, were Louis Sina playing second violin, Franz Weiss playing viola and Nikolaus Kraft playing cello.
 Beethoven's first set of string quartets, Op.
 18, which were completed in 1800, were first performed by Schuppanzigh's quartet.

 In 1805 Schuppanzigh formed his own quartet; the other players were Joseph Mayseder (second violin), Anton Schreiber (viola) and Antonín Kraft, the father of Nikolaus Kraft (cello).
 Their first concerts took place in Heiligenkreutzerhof, a private house; later in the restaurant Römischer Kaiser.